HackerLoop/rotonde-uavtalk/README.md

 # Tutorial #1

-Let's say we want to make a quick monitoring app that shows a 3d representation of our drone in air.
+Let's say we want to make a quick monitoring app that shows a 3D representation of our drone in air.
-We'd need to have the current 3d angle of our drone, the good news is that we actually have UAVObject just for that !
+We'd need to have the current 3d angle of our drone.
+The good news is that we actually have a UAVObject just for that !
-It's called [AttitudeActual](https://raw.githubusercontent.com/TauLabs/TauLabs/next/shared/uavobjectdefinition/attitudeactual.xml), and the 3d angle is given in two forms, as Euler angle with the Yaw, Pitch and Roll fields, and as a quaternion with the q1, q2, q3, q4 fields.
+It's called [AttitudeActual](https://raw.githubusercontent.com/TauLabs/TauLabs/next/shared/uavobjectdefinition/attitudeactual.xml), and the 3D angle is given in two forms, as Euler angle with the Yaw, Pitch and Roll fields, and as a quaternion with the q1, q2, q3 and q4 fields.

-so let's start by connecting by the websocket, which will start by sending us definitions one by one, once we reach the AttitudeActual definition:
+so let's start by connecting to the websocket, which will start by sending us all available definitions one by one.
+Once we reach the AttitudeActual definition:

 ```json
 {